auth0/docs/articles/services/index.md

 The diagram above (click for more details) shows a number of the Service and Package options available when engaging with Auth0 Professional Services.
 Your project(s) will have a requirement for one or more of these.
 We help you to consolidate all enablement activities into the major project milestones that lead to adoption; the goal of a Professional Services engagement being to identify, document, and build consensus with you on a path to successful integration:

 * **Discovery and Design:** where our Solution Architects will work with your teams to identify the core goals, features, and functionality that constitute your successful IAM implementation.
-Discovery is at the heart of what we do, and will help you uncover any legacy architectural issues or design requirements that may need more careful consideration.
+[Discovery](/services/discover-and-design#discovery) is at the heart of what we do, and we'll help you uncover any legacy architectural issues, or design requirements, that may need more careful consideration.

 * **Initial Go-Live:** designed to be impactful enough to make material differences in your overall Identity project.
 At the same time, it's limited enough that it can be reached quickly&mdash;ideally within 30 days of the project start&mdash;to maintain positive momentum.
 Initial Go-Live typically includes migration off a legacy IDP, must-have features, and possibly a subset of all your applications.